ktonon/two-medium-model/README.md

 configuration that satisfies all of these constraints.

-What makes this especially compelling is that the structure is **not ad hoc**---the universe already reveals the same geometry on macroscopic scales.
+What makes this especially compelling is that the structure is **not ad hoc**—the universe already reveals the same geometry on macroscopic scales.
 When electrical currents flow freely through a plasma, unconstrained by solid conductors, they spontaneously organize into **helical, filamentary structures**.
 This large-scale behavior mirrors